FAQ

 You are paying for:

 Our session time together.
-By paying for my time, obviously then I can be present with you instead of needing to work some other form of job to provide for my family.
-If I was working elsewhere that would leave me unavailable to help at all.
-I would still care but what good would it do if I couldn’t be present to care?
+By paying for my time, obviously, I can be present with you instead of needing to work some other form of job to provide for my family.
+If I were working elsewhere, that would leave me unavailable to help at all.
+I would still care, but what good would it do if I couldn’t be present to care?
 Nor would I be in a position to get to know you in this capacity.
-Thus while I could care in general how would I be able to care for you specifically?
+Thus, while I could care in general, how would I be able to care for you specifically?

 So in short, you’re paying me to be there.
 The caring comes free.

 Yes, I do.
 I am a Relationship Strategist.
-On the micro-level I work with individuals, couples and families focusing on Self-Mastery, Couples Work and Parent Training.
-On the macro-level I work with companies and organizations.
+On the micro-level, I work with individuals, couples, and families, focusing on Self-Mastery, Couples Work, and Parent Training.
+On the macro-level, I work with companies and organizations.
 The home and workplace inherently dovetail: It’s all relationships.
-These are transferrable skills: The skills learned in one can be transferred and adapted into the other.
+These are transferable skills: The skills learned in one can be transferred and adapted to the other.
 The work I do with organizations and companies includes:

 Team Building,